pietrushka/shared-canvas/README.md

   <h3 align="center">Wideboard.</h3>

   <p align="center">
-    Wideboard allows users to work on the same canvas
+    Wideboard allows users to work on the same canvas and comunicate via video and text chat
     <br />
     <br />
     <a href="https://wideboard.netlify.app/">View Demo</a>